Orange-OpenSource/a11y-guidelines/src/en/accessibility-user-testing.md

 ---
 title: "Accessibility user testing"
-abstract: "In order to evaluate the accessibility of a site, application, or product, accessibility experts conduct audits"
+abstract: "How to evaluate the accessibility of a site, application, or product with user testing?"
 ---

 # Orange digital accessibility guidelines